 - We have established and are maintaining a clean data repository that is constantly updated.
 This gives us control over the data flowing through our systems, with clear processes for handling, securing, and storing this data.

-- The next step we took was to establish an automated data retention mechanism.
-This is how our data retention process works, when a customer closes their account with us:
+- We have established an automated data retention mechanism.
+This is how our data retention process works when a customer closes their account with us:

 - We will clear the customer’s Personally Identifiable Information (PII), and all end-user data from our databases, within a period of 120 days.